Get A Fresh Start By Expunging Or Sealing Your Criminal Record In Jacksonville

 Can juvenile crime records be expunged or sealed?

-Juveniles can have their records automatically expunged at the age of either 24 or 26, depending on the charges.
+Juveniles from Jacksonville can have their records automatically expunged at the age of either 24 or 26, depending on the charges.
 If a juvenile has charges that are dismissed, they can petition to have records sealed.

 Talk To An Attorney About Your Legal Options For Free